mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 mudoger prokaryotic module -o /path/to/metawrap/output/directory -f ~/path/to/assembly/file ---metawrap -1 ~/path/to/final_pure_reads_1.fastq -2 ~/path/to/final_pure_reads_2.fastq
 ```

+The `/path/to/metawrap/output/directory` indicates the path to the output directory where the output folders of the prokaryotic module will fall
+The `/path/to/assembly/file` indicates the path to the file of the assemblies The `/path/to/final_pure_reads_1.fastq` indicates the path to the file of the forward clean reads The `path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads

+indicates the path to the file of the forward clean reads

 In the final output folder the user can find:

 ```